david4ever35/FARGOSPA/README.md

 # FARGOSPA
-This is a final project for CSCI 213
+This is the final project for CSCI 213
+Group: 2
+Group Members: Caden Larson, Will Daggett, David Klaers